-Counting around 40 universities, more than 18,000 international students worldwide decide to study abroad in Denmark.
-Besides the tuition fees advantage, Danish universities are well-known for their cutting-edge study programmes with a great focus on research.
-So if you are from the EU, you can benefit from stellar education at a low cost.
+More than 18,000 international students worldwide decide to study abroad in Denmark every year.
+Besides the tuition fee advantage, Danish universities are well-known for their cutting-edge study programmes with a great focus on research.

 How to study in Denmark tuition-free

-With just a few exceptions for certain study programmes, students coming from EU/EEA countries can pursue a Bachelor’s or Master’s degree for free, including for an exchange programme.
+With just a few exceptions for certain study programmes, students coming from EU/EEA and Switzerland countries can pursue a Bachelor’s or Master’s degree for free; this includes exchange programmes.
 Students who meet the following requirements are also exempt from paying tuition in Danish universities:

-- Have a permanent residence permit or a temporary one that can be upgraded to a permanent residence
+- Students who have a permanent residence permit or a temporary one that can be upgraded to a permanent residence

-- Have a parent from an EU/EEA country that is working in Denmark
+- Students who have a parent from an EU/EEA country, who is currently working in Denmark

-Tuition fees for popular degree options in Denmark
+Tuition fees for popular degree subjects in Denmark

-While in Denmark, you can study almost any subject you can imagine, from Bachelor and Master degrees in agriculture, languages to design and engineering; some subject areas are more popular among international students such as business, management and economics.
+While in Denmark, you can study almost any subject you can imagine, from Bachelor's and Master's degrees in Agriculture and Languages to Design and Engineering.
+Some subject areas are more popular among international students, such as Business, Management, and Economics.

 If you’re from a non-EU/EEA country, here are a few examples of tuition fees for popular study options in Denmark:

-- Business Administration – average tuition fees about 10,000 EUR/year
+- Business Administration – average tuition fees of 10,000 EUR/year

 - Biotechnology – 12,000 EUR to 20,000 EUR/year

-- Hospitality and Tourism – around 4,000 EUR/year for Bachelor students and 7,000 EUR/year for Master students
+- Hospitality and Tourism – around 4,000 EUR/year for Bachelor's students and 7,000 EUR/year for Master's students

 - Political Science – around 9,000 EUR/year